shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/technical-attribute-service.md

 # Digital Platform API - Technical attribute service

-This is a read-only service that shows you the list of technical attributes that you can target in the [Ad Profile Service](./ad-profile-service.md) via ID.
+This is a read-only service that shows you the list of technical attributes that you can target in the [Ad Profile Service](./ad-profile-service.md) via technical attribute ID.

 ## REST API